aws-samples/shopfloor-connectivity/docs/core/secrets-manager-configuration.md

 ---
 ### CredentialProviderClient
-Name of configured credentials client that will be used to read secrets stored in the AWS Secrets Manager service.
-The name must refer to a client defined in the  "AwsIotCredentialProviderClients" section at the top level SFC configuration file (https://aws.amazon.com/blogs/security/how-to-eliminate-the-need-for-hardcoded-aws-credentials-in-devices-by-using-the-aws-iot-credentials-provider/)

-**Type**: String
+The CredentialProviderClient property specifies which AWS credential provider client to use for authentication.
+It references a client defined in the SFC's top-level configuration under [AwsIotCredentialProviderClients](../core/sfc-configuration.md#awsiotcredentialproviderclients) section.
+This client uses X.509 certificates to obtain temporary AWS credentials through the  [AWS IoT credentials provider](../sfc-aws-service-credentials.md).

-If not set the AWS SDK credential provider chain is used. (https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/credentials-chain.html)
+If no CredentialProviderClient is configured the [AWS Java SDK credential provider chain is used](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/credentials.html#credentials-chain)

+**Type:** String

 ---
 ### GreenGrassDeploymentPath
-Path to an existing and accessible GreenGrass V2 deployment.
-If set then the private key used in that deployment is used to encrypt local secrets.
+Specifies the path to a Greengrass V2 deployment whose private key will be used for local secret encryption.
+Typically, /greengrass/v2, requires access to effectiveConfig.yaml in the config subdirectory.
+The running process must have proper permissions to access these restricted files.

 **Type**: String

-Optional

-The typical root directory for Greengrass 2 deployment is /greengrass/v2.
-The process running the core or target must have access to the file effectiveConfig.yaml in subdirectory config.
-Note that these directories and files have restricted access.

 ---
 ### PrivateKeyFile
-Name of file containing the private key used to encrypt locally stores secrets
+Specifies the filename for the private key used to encrypt locally stored secrets.
+If not specified, defaults to "sfc-secrets-manager-private-key.pem".

 **Type**: String

-Default is "sfc-secrets-manager-private-key.pem"

 ---
 ### Region
-Region of the used AWS Secrets Manager Service
+Specifies the AWS region where the Secrets Manager service is located (e.g., "us-east-1", "eu-west-1").

 **Type**: String

 ---
 ### Secrets
-Configured secrets obtained by this secrets manager configuration
+Defines the secrets to be retrieved from AWS Secrets Manager using this configuration.

 **Type**: [CloudSecretConfiguration](./cloud-secret-configuration.md)

 ---
 ### StoredSecretsDir
-Name of the directory where stored secrets file and optionally also the private key file are created,
+Specifies the directory path where secret files and private key files are stored.
+If not set, defaults to the home directory of the user running the process.

 **Type**: String

-Default is home directory of user running the process

 ---
 ### StoredSecretsFile
-Name of the file used to store secrets.
+Specifies the filename for storing encrypted secrets.
+If not set, defaults to "sfc-secrets-manager-secrets".

 **Type**: String